Muscogee County License Hearing Guide

 If You Refused Testing

-Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
-Refusing to take the test results in a much harsher penalty.
+Under Georgia's implied consent law, by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusing to submit to a breath, blood, or urine test carries significant consequences.
+Refusal to submit to a test results in a longer license suspension.

 The ALR/Administrative Hearing